 The OPCC has a legislated duty to compile statistical information and make these statistics available to the public by posting statistical reports on our website at least annually.
 We will continue to improve on the nature and quality of the statistics provided to the public and to police.
 One new area of data collection will be in the area of demographic information, such as gender, age, and ethnicity/race.
 Collection of this type of information is important to understanding the relationship between demographics and police misconduct.
-After conducting a review of the collection of this type of information for the collection of this demographic information.
+After conducting a review of the collection of this type of information, we are in the process of making modifications to our online and fillable complaint forms which includes an explanation for the collection of this demographic information.
 Modifications have also been made to our case management system to record this type of information.